KlaudiaMatysiak/plushies/README.md

 ## Features
 ### Navbar
 The navigation bar style is consistent.
 It navigates user through the website.
 Main bar includes links to the Home, Shop, Contact, Login, Register page, Shopping Cart, Search bar and button, and Plushies logo.
 While user is logged in from user icon it goes dropdown menu with two links: My Profile and Log out.
 As a superuser see another link on that dropdown menu, which is Admin link.
 While user add products, the total of the purchase will update.
 Above navbar there is a free delivery banner above certain amount.
+User can search on the search bar for products, the query search by product's name and color.

 * Mobile